Lumpia: Lumpia tahu

 Another vegetarian lumpia in Indonesia is lumpia tahu or tofu lumpia.
 It is filled with tofu and diced carrot, lightly seasoned, and deep-fried.
 Usually, its size is smaller than common lumpia, and consumed as a snack.
 Sometimes beaten egg and chopped scallion might be added to the filling mixture.

 Lumpia telur

 This simple and cheap street food is a popular snack among Indonesian school children.
 Lumpia telur is an egg lumpia, which is lumpia skin placed upon a hot flat pan, topped with beaten egg and chopped scallion, folded, and fried with cooking oil.
 Sometimes slices of sausages are added.
 The shape is not cylindrical like a common spring roll, but rather a flat half-circle, drizzled with kecap manis sweet soy sauce and chili sambal.
 It is often regarded as a hybrid between lumpia and egg martabak.

 Lumpia jantung pisang

 Lumpia with filling made of jantung pisang (lit. banana's heart) which refer to banana blossom bud, mixed with eggs, seasoned with shallot, garlic, turmeric and pepper, served in hot sambal chili sauce.

+Lumpia pisang

+Lumpia pisang or abbreviated as lumpis is a sale pisang, a processed banana made by drying and smoking processes and dried in the sun, wrapped in lumpia wrapper.